nodecarter/transfer/README.md

 ## Validations

-There ar two simple validations.
+There are few simple validations.
-At first we check that target table is empty.
+- the target table should be empty
+- primary key on the target should be the same as in the source
-At the end of transfer we check that count of records are the same.
+- count of records in the target are the same as in the source after copying

 ## Config